resurfaceio/azure-eh/README.md

 <a name="run-on-azure"/>

-## Deploy Containers to Azure Container Instances
+## Run Containers to Azure Container Instances

 Click down below to deploy both containers as Azure Container Instances and run them as a cloud-based solution